ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 management automation and duplicated trouble tickets under the conventional working situations.

-With the help of the network incident management, massive alarms can be aggregated into a few network incidents based on service impact asessment, so the number of trouble tickets will be reduced.
+With the help of the Network Incident Management, massive alarms can be aggregated into a few network incidents based on service impact asessment, so the number of trouble tickets will be reduced.
 At the same time, the efficiency of network troubleshooting can be